milazudina/MHML/190116_ProjectIdeas.md

 - Used to identify potentially dangerous/cancerous marks

 ## Knee Rehabilitation
-- Contact sensor with the groound could be used to ensure knee rehab exercise is done correctly.
+- Contact sensor with the ground could be used to ensure knee rehab exercise is done correctly.
+- Could put sensors in crutches to assess how weight is being distributed.

-## Tendonitits
+## Tendons (RSI)
 - Could use a sensor attached to the wrist
 - User would input how painful wrists are feeling
 - Could assess what wrist movements would cause pain

+## Running
+- Check if you are running correctly
+- Could change the quality of music playback based on
+- Could be dfficult to create hardware that accurately measures step -- Have a look for existing off the shelf solutions

+## Sleep Tracking
+- FitBit does not account for everything
+- Lots of existing solutions for this

+## UV Exposure
+- One company already exists doing this

+# Feedback
+- Do not give medical advice
+-- 'Classify' what the user is doing rather than giving absolute medical assessment